-Join Joseph LeBlanc for an in-depth discussion in this video Listing buckets, part of Up and Running with Cloud Storage APIs.
+Join Joseph LeBlanc for an in-depth discussion in this video Listing buckets, part of Learning Cloud Storage APIs.

 Amazon web services provides a Node software envelopment kit for all of their APIs.
 Using this kit we can connect to S3 and work with buckets.
 Let's connect to some of these buckets now.
 I'm going to pull up the exercise files, and in chapter two, I'm going to copy the server to the desktop.
 Now, I'm going to go to video two, and the start folder and then copy the app folder into the server folder.

 Now let's edit the server.
 Let's add the keys we downloaded in the previous video.
 I saved the keys to the desktop.
 You can open these keys in Excel, or you can open them in a text editor.
 First, I'm going to copy the access key.
 And then next, I'm going to copy the secret access key.
 Now, I'm going to take a look at the server.
 Open up appindex.js.
 The first five lines are requiring Node modules that we'll be using for this application.